BattletechModders/TisButAScratch/README.md

 `InternalDmgInjuries` - List<Injury>, list of all possible injuries from internal structure damage.

-A note on injury healing time: the formula for injury healing time is `baseCostFromVanilla * injuryHealTimeMultiplier + (severity * severityCost) + debiledCost`.
-In vanilla, `baseCostFromVanilla` is itself altered by pilot health; a pilot with health 3 will heal slower than a pilot with health 4.
+A note on injury healing time: in vanilla, healing time is a function of the # of injuries, whether a pilot was incapactiated or had a "lethal injury", and pilot health.
+All things being equal, a pilot with health 3 heals slower than a pilot with health 4.
 This behavior is not changed.
+The formula for injury healing cost is therefore `baseCostFromVanilla * injuryHealTimeMultiplier + (severity * severityCost) + debilitatedCost`.